 - And many other things, see the footnotes

-Of course Dell and Lenovo, being the idiots they are, have started removing S3 altogether from their laptops, so now everyone will be stuck with this modern sleep bullshit.
-This is yet another move at taking away control from the consumers, if the manufacturer now decides that the software update for their bundled malware is essential, it will wake up your laptop, and drain the battery.
+Of course Dell and Lenovo, being the anti consumer companies they are, have jumped on the opportunity at removing more control from the hands of the users, and they started removing S3 altogether from their laptops.
+Now everyone will be stuck with this broken modern sleep.
+If the manufacturer now decides that the software update for their bundled malware is essential, it will wake up your laptop, and drain the battery.
 Given how crappy and buggy most of these software are, I'm not expecting anything good to come out of this.

-Dell even released a statement, saying that you are not actually supposed to put your laptop in your backpack while it's in suspend, and they will consider your warranty void, if you do that 3:
+Dell even released a statement, washing their hands in a pre-emptive strike, saying that you are not actually supposed to put your laptop in your backpack while it's in suspend, and they will consider your warranty void, if you do that 3:

 Under no circumstances should you leave a laptop powered on and in any sleep/hibernate/standby mode when placed in a bag, backpack, or in an overhead bin.
 The PC will overheat as a result of that action.
 Any resulting damage will not be covered by the Dell warranty.

 This a really big fuck you to everyone who purchases one of these laptops.
-It's not enough that Microsoft has decided to prioritize their own spyware stuff over the safety of your laptop, but manufacturers have decided to play along.
+It's not enough that Microsoft has decided to prioritize their own spyware stuff over the safety of your laptop, but manufacturers have decided to jump on the ship as well.

-Check your firmware settings, there might be an option to force it to use S3.
-Sometimes laptop manufacturers call this "Windows sleep" (modern standby) and "Linux sleep" (S3).
-If you don't have this, you can still try and force it to use S3 in Linux, by using
+If you are already stuck with a laptop like this, check your firmware settings, there might be an option to force it to use S3.
+Sometimes laptop manufacturers call these sleep states "Windows sleep" (modern standby) and "Linux sleep" (S3).
+If you don't have this, you can still try and force it to use S3 in Linux, execute

-echo deep > /sys/power/mem_sleep as root.
-You can make this permanent by creating a file in
+echo deep > /sys/power/mem_sleep as root, and put the laptop in suspend.
+If it stays like that, great, you got lucky, you can make the change permanent, by creating a file in

 w /sys/power/mem_sleep - - - - deep